 Having ebooks is really a good thing.
 It can be read anywhere, you get free from the hassle of storage and many more benefits.
 But it creates a problem when you got an enormous number of ebooks also in various formats.
 You will have the problem of searching perfect ebook you want to read at a time, you have to maintain various kind of software for every format and much more.

-You can either download Calibre from your software center which applies for Ubuntu, Mint and other similar distros.
+You can either download Calibre from your software center which applies for Ubuntu

 Or you can visit their website from the link below and download Calibre as per your requirements.